The problem: you have large datasets on a remote machine and want to

 using the same magic keyword as in step 2 (if you omit the caret, you’re going to have an annoying time editing the

 jupyter_notebook_configin the future, if you need to do that).
+The parenthetical pattern will be captured so we can use it for the following command.
 Set the Action to ‘Run Command…’.
 Then set the Parameters to

 That’s it!
 Next time you